 - Any vegetation that may begin to grow inside of the court should be treated with an appropriate herbicide.
 Do not pull out the weed!
 Pulling a weed that still has an established root system has the potential to damage much more of your court surface that the opening it is growing out of.
 Once it is treated allow it to die and the root system to break down before removing it.

 - Tree limbs and shrubs that hang over the court should be pruned so they do not hang over the court.

 - Mold or mildew typically appears in shaded areas of the court.
 These areas remain moist and have some type of nutrient to allow the growth.
-These areas need to be cleaned and washed thoroughly, use a mild soap and soft bristled brush.
-If the area requires additional attention use a rotary pressure washer.
+These areas need to be cleaned and washed gently using a mild soap and soft bristled brush.

 Winterizing the Court